kjlafoll/kjlafoll-gen/risk-learning-modeling-paper/README.md

-# kjlafoll-gen
+# risk-learning-modeling-paper
-General repository for kjlafoll
+Manuscript in preparation for Nature Human Behavior - Investigates computational substrates of model-based learning and risk perception/optimization